Sruthi-29/Sruthi-29/README.md

 ## Projects <br>
 * **Machine Learning Project** <br> Estimation of obesity levels among people based on various factors.
 Applied data transformation techniques and various machine learning algorithms like K nearest neighbours.
-* **Data Science Project** <br> Classification of eyes into healthy, suspicious or glaucomatous based on several other factors.
-Image Processing of patient's eyes was done using OpenCV to remove noise, inpaint missing regions, improve brightness and remove distortion.
-Data Cleaning and Preparation techniques were also used at the start.
+* **Data Science Project** <br> Classification of eyes into healthy, suspicious or glaucomatous based on several factors.
+Image Processing of patient's eyes was done using OpenCV to remove noise and distortion, inpaint missing regions, and improve brightness.
+Data Cleaning and Preparation techniques were also performed.
 * **Gilesgate** <br> A processing dashboard web application developed to track the progress of tasks.
 Tech Stack: ReactJS, Cypress for Automated Software Testing, Django, MySQL, git, GitHub, GitHub Actions and Projects using Scrum (Agile).
 * **Sentiment Analyser**  <br> A platform to receive customer queries via SMS and send appropriate response in order of priority.
 This project was developed within 24 hours using Twilio, Firebase and other technologies.
 [View Project on Devpost](https://devpost.com/software/sentiment-analyser-w1qlmy)
 * **Phone Directory** and other web applications made using React and JS respectively.
 Check out the pinned GitHub repositories for the same below.<br>